localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 We hope that with this new functionality available today, accessing LocalStack should be considerably easier.
 By moving the DNS server into LocalStack and configuring spawned AWS compute environments to use it by default, your Lambda functions, ECS containers, and EC2 instances should already be able to access LocalStack at `localhost.localstack.cloud`.
 With a small configuration change, your application containers will also be able to reach LocalStack at `localhost.localstack.cloud`.

+For more information, check out the following YouTube video, where we demonstrate how to use the new networking features!

+{{< youtube Nad-vhM4Tsw >}}

 If further customization is required, we have streamlined and expanded on configuring both LocalStack itself, as well as cosmetic URLs returned by services that may be required for more complex networking setups.